Whip-Torsion · Confidential preview for invited evaluator

 passive-dynamic walkers sit near 0.2; today's powered humanoids run an order of magnitude higher.

-That spread is the room the prize lives in.
+That spread is the room the opportunity lives in.
 Pick a starting platform and watch W move it.

 Apply W to:ASIMO (3.23)